niebert/jsoneditor4code/README.md

 ## Quick Start for Developers
 * The source library are stored in `/src/libs`
 * Build the library with `node build.js` started in directory of the repository.
-* The build command  creates the file `docs/js/class_editor_uml.js`, which is imported with a script tag in `docs/index.html`.
+* The build command  creates the file `docs/js/jsoneditor4code.js`, which is imported with a script tag in `docs/index.html` for testing the code bundle.
 This is helpful because the `ClassEditorUML` can be accessed directly through the web via the URL https://niebert.github.io/ClassEditorUML
-* If you want to use the `ClassEditorUML` for another programming language, checkout
+* Call `npm run build` creates `dist/jsoneditor4code.js` after testing the library with  `docs/index.html` in a browser.

 ## Files, Folders and Structure of Repository